oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 #### []{#sec_SystemQueryOptiontop}[]{#_The_$top_System_1}11.2.6.3 [System Query Option `$top`](#sec_SystemQueryOptiontop)

-The [\$top]{.Datatype} system query option specifies a non-negative integer n that limits the number of items returned from a collection.
+The `$top` system query option specifies a non-negative integer n that limits the number of items returned from a collection.
 The service returns the number of available items up to but not greater than the specified value n.

 Example 53: return only the first five products of the Products entity set